CCTQ-CIMATEC/genius-pbl3-grupo1/README.md

 ### Notes
 - The `--clean` option ensures a fresh build by removing intermediate files.
 - The `--vivado` option allows passing additional parameters directly to Vivado for customization.
-- **Important**: All scripts must be executed from the `build` folder to ensure correct relative paths are resolved.

 # Usage
 ```